 Equally, if you’re aware of your weaknesses, delegate them to others.
 If you’re not a great timekeeper, let someone else manage the timings.
 If you’re not confident at capturing ideas on flip charts, let others take the lead.
 Only do energisers you feel comfortable with.
 Equally, if you don’t like energisers, don’t do them.

-You don’t have to be great at everything, but make sure you make you most of what you are good at.
+You don’t have to be great at everything, but make sure you make the most of what you are good at.

 3 Experiment